theimpossibleastronaut/rmw/docs/code-testing.md

 If you're writing a patch, using <code class="w3-codespan">make check</code> will cover most of rmw's operations.
 If there's a test missing, please open a ticket.

+<h2 id="testing_home">Specify different home directory</h2>

+As of v0.7.03, you can provide a "fake" home directory by setting the environmental variable RMWTEST_HOME.

 <h2 id="testing_purge">Testing the purge feature</h2>